Take this quiz and find out how well can you handle customer queries.

 TeleCRM Team: It was sent 4 days ago, immediately after you requested it.

-But if we just take a step back, we can actually empathize and understand what the customer really means, and then we can solve the problem without too much effort, or any disagreement/friction…
+If we take a step back, we can actually empathize and understand what the customer really means.
+Then, we can solve the problem without too much effort, or any disagreement/friction.

 What customers say: bahut zyada technical hai.

 What they mean: I don’t think my team will be able to use this.

 Solution: Let me share the free trial and how-to videos with your team members.
 We’ll help ’em out if they face any difficulties.

 Mean: I don’t think there’s enough value.

 Solution: How much money do you lose if just one deal is lost in a month due to miscommunication or missed follow-ups?
 [Communicating value instead of cost].